Last updated on March 4, 2026

 Size themes use symbols of different sizes to show the value of a data field.
 Smaller features indicate lower values of the chosen field and larger features indicate higher values of the chosen field.
 This type of theme is useful for showing numeric (e.g., sales, population) data.

-This size theme shows smaller symbols for customer that have lower sales and larger symbols if they have higher sales
+This size theme shows smaller symbols for customers that have lower sales and larger symbols for ones with higher sales

 Options include: